Policy 1401 - Equal Employment Opportunity Policy Statement

 The University's employment policy fully embraces equality of opportunity for all employees with respect to all employment matters.
 This policy includes matters such as transfers, promotions, benefits, and social and recreational programs.

-The Assistant Vice President for Finance and Comptroller has been designated to coordinate with supervisors the day-to-day implementation of our EEO/Affirmative Action Plan.
+The Associate Vice President for Finance and Comptroller has been designated to coordinate with supervisors the day-to-day implementation of our EEO/Affirmative Action Plan.
 It will be his/her responsibility to ensure that the program is working in all areas.

 The Director of Human Resources will be responsible for submitting at the end of each reporting year a report on all personnel actions taken during that year.
 This report will be reviewed with the Department/Division Head.

-Any employee having questions regarding the University's EEO Policy or its implementation should discuss the matter with the Assistant Vice President for Finance and Comptroller, the Director of Human Resources, or the Title IX Coordinator (see Policy 1445 for contact information).
+Any employee having questions regarding the University's EEO Policy or its implementation should discuss the matter with the Associate Vice President for Finance and Comptroller, the Director of Human Resources, or the Title IX Coordinator (see Policy 1445 for contact information).